Welcome to Holla Bend National Wildlife Refuge

 Fall Archery Deer Hunt Permit Information

-New for 2016-17, All permit sales will now be conducted online through this website.
-We will no longer accept money orders and applications through the mail.
+New for 2016-17, we will no longer accept money orders and applications through the mail.
+Visit centralarkansaspermits.com to purchase a hunt permit.

 Holla Bend NWR, established in 1957, is located 8 miles down river from Dardanelle, Arkansas.
 The refuge is situated on a bend of the Arkansas River which was cut off when the U.S. Army Corps of Engineers straightened the river in 1954 for flood control.
 Refuge lands include over 7,000 acres of agricultural fields, bottomland forest, and open water.